-	Diabetic retinopathy is a complication of diabetes in which the back of the eye is damaged by high blood sugar levels.1 It is the most common cause of blindness among working-age adults.2 The gold standard used for diabetic retinopathy diagnosis is typically some sort of pooling mechanism over several expert opinions.
-Thus, in the papers below, each time expert Se/Sp is considered, it is the Se/Sp of individual experts graded against aggregate expert agreement.
+Diabetic retinopathy is a complication of diabetes in which the back of the eye is damaged by high blood sugar levels.1 It is the most common cause of blindness among working-age adults.2 The disease is diagnosed by examining images of the back of the eye.
+The gold standard used for diabetic retinopathy diagnosis is typically some sort of pooling mechanism over several expert opinions.
+Thus, in the papers below, each time expert sensitivity/specificity (Se/Sp) is considered, it is the Se/Sp of individual experts graded against aggregate expert agreement.

 As a rough benchmark for expert-level performance we’ll take the average Se/Sp of ophthalmologists from a few studies.
 Based on Google Brain’s work (detailed below), this paper 3, and this paper 4 , the average specificity of 14 opthamologists, which indicates expert human-level performance, is 95% and the average sensitivity is 82%.

 As far as we can tell, 1996 is when the first algorithm automatically detecting diabetic retinopathy was developed.
 When compared to opthamologists’ ratings, the algorithm achieved 88.4% sensitivity and 83.5% specificity.

 In late 2016 Google algorithms were on par with eight opthamologist diagnoses of diabetic retinopathy.
 See Figure 1.5 The high-sensitivity operating point (labelled on the graph) achieved 97.5/93.4 Se/Sp.